 Thursday morning is not a very busy time.
 We walk past closed concessions and half-empty attractions, which add to the already dark atmosphere.
 By the time we make it up to the Ferris Wheel, I half expect Tris Prior to show up with Four running behind her.

 Since there really isn’t much to do, we head back Downtown, admiring the architecture now that the fog has cleared up considerably.
-And just as the weather has changed, I can feel something in me starting to stir.
+And just as the weather has changed, I can feel something in me flip like a switch.
 Something that won’t soon be put out.

 If I’d have known I’d be stopping here in Chicago for this long, I would have made it a point to seek out deep dish pizza, or a Chicago style hotdog.
 But it’s getting late-ish and I’m already starving, so we swing into the Potbelly Sandwich Shop next door to The Chicago Theater.
 While looking for WiFi, a Disney Employee Login page pops up.
 A sign of things to come?
 (Spoiler alert: it was)